-Sleep Dentistry & Operating Theatre
+Sleep Dentistry and Operating Theatre

 At Bangkok International Hospital (BIDH), we are committed in provide patients with safe and effective use of Anesthesia for investigation, procedure and dental treatment (Local anesthesia, sedation and general anesthesia).Our dentist complies with standard and professional qualifications.